lennartj/nazgul_tools/visualization/visualization-spi-dot/src/site/markdown/index.md

 project also contains some utility classes to validate the syntax of a stream containing data conforming to the <a href="http://www.graphviz.org/content/dot-language">DOT language specification</a>.

-The typical two usage for this component is as follows:
+The typical two usages for this component are shown below:

 ## 1. Simple validation of Graphviz/Dot files